jhansisreya11/secure-task-systems/README.md

 # SecureTaskSystem
-A modular full-stack project built with NestJS (backend) and Angular (frontend) in an Nx monorepo.
+A modular full-stack project built with NestJS (backend) and Angular (frontend) in an Nx monorepo.<br>
 The system demonstrates secure task management with role-based access control (RBAC), JWT authentication, and organizational scoping of data.

 ## Run tasks